ameetspeaks/exhibae-connect/DEPLOYMENT.md

-# Deployment Guide for ExhiBae
+# Deployment Guide for Exhibae

-This guide outlines the steps to deploy updates to the ExhiBae production server.
+This guide outlines the steps to deploy updates to the Exhibae production server.

 ## Prerequisites